 The report has been prepared for the exclusive use and benefit of our client and solely for the purpose for which it is provided.
 Unless otherwise agreed in writing by RPS Group Plc, any of its subsidiaries, or a related entity (collectively 'RPS') no part of this report should be reproduced, distributed or communicated to any third party (not directly involved in "the Project") with exception of public distribution requirements imposed upon the client.
 RPS does not accept any liability if this report is used for an alternative purpose from which it is intended, nor to any third party (not involved in "the Project") in respect of this report.
-The report does not account for any changes relating to the subject matter of the report.
-The report does not account for any changes relating to the subject matter of the report.
+The report does not account for any changes relating to the subject matter of the report, or any legislative or regulatory changes that have occurred since the report was produced and that may affect the report.

 The report has been prepared using the information provided to RPS by its client, or others on behalf of its client.
 To the fullest extent permitted by law, RPS shall not be liable for any loss or damage suffered by the client arising from fraud, misrepresentation, withholding of information material relevant to the report or required by RPS, or other default relating to such information, whether on the client's part or that of the other information sources, unless such fraud, misrepresentation, withholding or such other default is evident to RPS without further enquiry.
 It is expressly stated that no independent verification of any documents or information supplied by the client or others on behalf of the client has been made.
 The report shall be used for general information only.